23 February - 29 March 2022

 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.

-Your application is assessed by a specialised subject review panel where the members are Swedish and Nordic researchers.
+Your application for research project grant within educational sciences is evaluated by a review panel where the members are Nordic researchers.

 - Is the proposed project clear, well-justified and established within the national and international research frontier?